mVentory/MVentory_S3CDN/README.md

 ####Bucket URL

 Obtain and test the bucket URL.
-It can be in a form of `https://s3.amazonaws.com/amn34/some/path/to/file.jpg` (works only for some buckets in some regions) or `https://amn34.s3.amazonaws.com/some/path/to/file.jpg` (should work for all types of buckets from all regions),  where `amn34` is the bucket name.
+It can be in a form of `https://s3.amazonaws.com/<bucket_name>/some/path/to/file.jpg` (works only for some buckets in some regions) or `https://<bucket_name>.s3.amazonaws.com/some/path/to/file.jpg` (should work for all types of buckets from all regions),  where `<bucket_name>` should be replaced with your bucket name.

 Test a manually uploaded image to make sure the URL is correct.